Stress-testing arrives for buy-to-let mortgages

 NEXT:

-Lisa Simon heads up our Residential Division, which includes sales, new homes, lettings and property management across our National network.
-She joined Carter Jonas in 2011.
-Her twenty years plus experience has been largely in London and the Home Counties working with Landlords and Tenants.
-Lisa oversees the day to day running of our residential branches and acts as a key contact for some of our portfolio clients.
-She also runs our corporate services department liaising and promoting our properties to companies and their relocation agents.
-Lisa resides in West London with her husband and two daughters.
+Lisa Simon heads up our Residential Division, which includes sales, new homes, BTR, lettings and property management across our national network.
+She joined Carter Jonas in 2011 and has over thirty years' experience largely in London and the Home Counties working with Landlords and Tenants.
+Lisa oversees the day to day running of our residential offices and acts as a key contact for our Christies International Real Estate Affiliates and some of our lettings portfolio clients.
+She also oversees our corporate services department liaising and promoting our properties to companies and their relocation agents.

 2017 has proved to be another year of reform in the buy-to-let market, after the Bank of England set its sights on the sector and began its roll out of new regulation at the end of last year.